curiouslychris/smooch-docs/pages/guide/native-android-sdk.md

 ## Adding Smooch to your app

 The Smooch library is distributed in both AAR and JAR format.
-If you are using Android Studio, follow the instructions for [installation of the AAR package](#android-studio-with-gradle).
+If you are using Android Studio, follow the instructions for [installation of the AAR package](/guide/native-android-sdk/#android-studio-with-gradle).

-<aside class="notice">The minimum supported SDK version is API level **15**, and your app must be compiled with at least API version **21**.
+<aside class="notice">The minimum supported SDK version is API level <b>15</b>, and your app must be compiled with at least API version <b>25</b>.
 If your app needs to support earlier versions of Android, you may still try to integrate, but it is untested and we cannot guarantee compatibility.
 </aside>

 ### Android Studio with Gradle